A Place to Become

 • Spiritually Integrated Therapy and Religious Trauma

-I am also familiar with many of the ways spiritual and religious beliefs, practices, and communities can cause deep and lasting harm to individuals.
-I believe walking one’s spiritual path may involve periodically examining and deconstructing old patterns of thinking that keep us captive to oppressive systems and ideas.
+I am also familiar with many of the ways spiritual and religious communities can cause deep and lasting harm.
+I believe walking one’s spiritual path may involve periodically examining and deconstructing old patterns that keep us captive to oppressive systems and ideas.
 If you would like to work through spiritual abuse or religious trauma, I would be honored to work with you.

 • Psychodynamic Psychotherapy